Zee & Co

 The UX design was one area where both our client and we invested a lot of time, effort, and money, with great results (Zee & Co were awarded Best Mobile eCommerce website in UK for 2019).

-This meant that we needed to make sure we don’t jeopardize everything we’ve accomplished, while at the same time preparing a solid foundation for further testing and improvements.
+This meant that we needed to make sure we didn’t jeopardize everything we’ve accomplished while at the same time preparing a solid foundation for further testing and improvements.

 Overall, this was set out to be the largest build project in our recent history.